camptocamp/odoo-cloud-platform/README.md

 <!-- /!\ do not modify above this line -->

+# Avoin.Systems fork

+This is a fork of the original repo by CamptoCamp.
+All credit to the original authors.

+We maintain this fork since there are modules they have removed which we still need.

+If you do not need the specific modules we keep alive, it would probably be a better idea to use the original CamptoCamp repo.

 # Odoo Cloud Addons

 Camptocamp odoo addons used on our Cloud Platform.